What is maternity reflexology?

 This is down to you and where you are in your pregnancy.
 We tend to continue with our clients in their first trimester weekly, then knock the sessions back a little in your second trimester and then ramp it back up as you approach labour.

-But, as with all things, this is an ideal circumstance, it comes down to a multitude of different factors and we can work this out between us when you come for your sessions.
+But, as with all things, this is an ideal circumstance, it comes down to a multitude of different factors.
+We can work this out between us when you come for your sessions.

 How is maternity reflexology administered?

 We’ll sit you in a reclining chair.
-If you’re unable to lie flat due to risk of supine hypertension, that’s fine, we’ll bolster you to one side with a specialist cushion to tilt you over to your left side and ease the pressure on your blood vessels.
+If you’re unable to lie flat due to risk of supine hypertension, that’s fine.
+We’ll bolster you to one side with a specialist cushion to tilt you over to your left side.
+This eases the pressure on your blood vessels.

 Then your qualified maternity reflexologist will apply pressure using specific thumb and finger techniques against acupressure points which date back 5000 years.
-Each reflexology point is within a zone and the most popular one for your pregnancy is your ankles, but there are others that link to balancing your hormones, keeping your intestines regular and so on.
+Each reflexology point is within a zone.
+The most popular area for pregnancy is your ankles, but there are others that link to balancing your hormones, keeping your intestines regular and so on.
+It also depends on how far into your pregnancy you are.

 How does maternity reflexology benefit me as a pregnant woman and her child?